-- 1. Any Digital ID system implemented in Australia should remain voluntary from both a consumer and relying party perspective. - 2.
-The Department provide certainty to relying parties that the Digital ID will be acceptable, without any further validation, for use in contexts such as AML/CTF identification requirements and forthcoming Government scam and fraud mitigation measures. - 3.
-The Department address concerns around the inconsistency of information verified by different DVSs and Digital ID suppliers and uplift the required verifications to ensure a robust and consistent system. - 4.
-The Department provide clarity for relying parties that if a Digital ID is appropriately relied upon for identification that later turns out to be fraudulent or erroneous, there will be no further action on the relying party in relation to losses occurred from relying on the verified Digital ID. - 5.
-The Department provide clarity as to the liability of all parties within the Digital ID system, including if relying parties can, in fact, pursue an accredited entity for any damages as a result of using the Digital ID. - 6.
-The Department provide clarity for relying parties in relation to change of customer details and how these will be communicated through the Digital ID system to relying parties. - 7.
-The Department outline expected governance arrangements for any standards setting bodies that may be charged with creating standards to underpin the rules of the Digital ID system, including the expectation that any changes to said standards be done following a proper and transparent consultation process. - 8.
-The Department provide a clear timeline for the rollout of the National Digital ID system.
+1. Any Digital ID system implemented in Australia should remain voluntary from both a consumer and relying party perspective.

+- 2. The legislation should provide certainty to relying parties that the Digital ID will be acceptable, without any further validation, for use in contexts such as AML/CTF identification requirements and forthcoming Government scam and fraud mitigation measures. - 3.
+The legislation should address concerns around the inconsistency of information verified by different participants in the DVS and Digital ID suppliers and uplift the required verifications to ensure a robust and consistent system. - 4.
+The legislation should provide clarity for relying parties that if a Digital ID is appropriately relied upon for identification that later turns out to be fraudulent or erroneous, there will be no further action on the relying party in relation to losses occurred from relying on the verified Digital ID. - Government provide certainty and clarity to relying parties about the interaction with the AML/CTF Act and the liability of the reporting entity that relies on a Digital ID for the purposes of KYC checks. - 6.
+The legislation should provide clarity as to the liability of all parties within the Digital ID system, including if relying parties can, in fact, pursue an accredited entity for any damages as a result of using the Digital ID. - 7.
+The legislation should provide clarity for relying parties in relation to change of customer details and how these will be communicated through the Digital ID system to relying parties. - 8.
+The legislation should outline expected governance arrangements for any standards setting bodies that may be charged with creating standards to underpin the rules of the Digital ID system, including the expectation that any changes to said standards be done following a proper and transparent consultation process. - 9.
+The legislation's explanatory memorandum should provide a clear timeline for the rollout of the National Digital ID system.